go-rel/doc/docs/queries.md

 To join tables, you can use `join` api.

 !!! note
-    Joining table won't load the association to struct.
-If you want to load association on a struct, use [preload](/association/#preloading-association) instead.
+    Joining table won't automatically the association to struct.
+If you want to load association on a struct, try [JoinAssoc](/association/#joining-association) or better use [preload](/association/#preloading-association) instead.

 *Join transaction and book table, then filter only transaction that have specified book name.
 This methods assumes belongs to relation, which means it'll try to join using `transactions.book_id=books.id`:*